ballerina-platform/module-ballerina-websocket/websocket-ballerina/Module.md

 ## Overview

-This module provides an implementation for connecting and interacting with WebSocket endpoints.
+This module provides APIs for connecting and interacting with WebSocket endpoints.

 This module facilitates two types of network entry points as the ‘Client’ and ‘Listener’.